History of Brisbane: Development in the early years of the colony of Queensland

 In 1864, the Great Fire of Brisbane burned through the central parts of the city, destroying upwards of 100 structures.
 Following the disaster, rebuilding in the city centre largely moved away from wooden buildings, and toward brick and stone.
-The 1860s were a period of economic and political turmoil leading to high unemployment, in 1866 hundreds of impoverished workers convened a meeting at the Treasury Hotel, with a cry for "bread or blood", rioted and attempted to ransack the Government store's.
+The 1860s were a period of economic and political turmoil leading to high unemployment, in 1866 hundreds of impoverished workers convened a meeting at the Treasury Hotel, with a cry for "bread or blood", rioted and attempted to ransack the Government stores.

 Charles Tiffin was appointed as Queensland Government Architect in 1859, and pursued an intellectual policy in the design of public buildings based on Italianate and Renaissance revivalism, with such buildings as Government House, the Department of Primary Industries Building in 1866, and the Queensland Parliament built in 1867.
 The 1880s brought a period of economic prosperity and a major construction boom in Brisbane, that produced an impressive number of notable public and commercial buildings.
 John James Clark was appointed Queensland Government Architect in 1883, and continuing in Tiffin's design, asserted the propriety of the Italian Renaissance, drawing upon typological elements and details from conservative High Renaissance sources.
 Building in this trace of intellectualism, Clark designed the Treasury Building in 1886, and the Yungaba Immigration Centre in 1885.
 Other major works of the era include Customs House in 1889, and the Old Museum Building completed in 1891.

 Fort Lytton was constructed in 1882 at the mouth of the Brisbane river, to protect the city against foreign colonial powers such as Russia and France, and was the only moated fort ever built in Australia.

 The city's slum district of Frog's Hollow was both the red light district of colonial Brisbane and its Chinatown, and was the site of Prostitution, sly grog, and opium dens.
 In 1888, Frog's Hollow was the site of anti-Chinese riots, where more than 2000 people attacked Chinese homes and businesses.

 The 1893 Black February floods caused severe flooding in the region and devastated the city.
 Raging flood waters destroyed the first of several versions of the Victoria Bridge.
 Even though gold was discovered north of Brisbane, around Maryborough and Gympie, most of the proceeds went south to Sydney and Melbourne.
 The city remained an underdeveloped regional outpost, with comparatively little of the classical Victorian architecture that characterized southern cities.
-In 1896, the Brisbane river saw its worst maritime disaster with the capsize of the ferry Pearl, of the 80-100 people on board, only 40 survived.
+In 1896, the Brisbane river saw its worst maritime disaster with the capsize of the ferry Pearl, of the 80–100 people on board, only 40 survived.

 A demonstration of electric lighting of lamp posts along Queen Street in 1882 was the first recorded use of electricity for public purposes in the world.
 The first railway in Brisbane was built in 1879, when the line from the western interior was extended from Ipswich to Roma Street Station.
 First horse-drawn, then electric trams operated in Brisbane from 1885 until 1969.